MTAQ MAJOR ACHIEVEMENTS

 Certificates and licences

-- Development of a comprehensive set of lesson plans, worksheets, QSA approved tests, excursion notes, risk assessment forms, work programs and teaching materials that members contribute to and share.
+- Development of a comprehensive set of lesson plans, worksheets, QCAA approved assessments, excursion notes, risk assessment forms, work programs and teaching materials that members contribute to and share.

-- Organising for teachers to visit the Australian Maritime College in 1996-1998 and later in 2003 and 2010 so they could engage with current scientific procedures and to engage in science experiences beyond the classroom.
+- 1996-1998, 2003 and 2010 – Organising for teachers to visit the Australian Maritime College, so they could engage with current scientific procedures and to engage in science experiences beyond the classroom.

 - Organising Vocational Education workshops and work placements ASTF for teachers and students in the marine science industry.